graphdr/formatdown/README.md

-**`format_power()`**   Convert the elements of a numerical vector to character strings in which the numbers are formatted using powers-of-ten notation in scientific or engineering form and delimited for rendering as inline equations in an R Markdown document.
+**`format_power()`**   Convert the elements of a numerical vector to character strings in which the numbers are formatted using powers-of-ten notation in scientific or engineering form and delimited for rendering as inline equations in an *rmarkdown* document.

 ``` r
 # Scientific notation